CtrlK

 Specificity

-Lists multiple specific concrete actions: rate limiting, backoff, request queuing patterns, handling 429 errors, implementing retry logic, and optimizing API request throughput.
-These are all concrete, well-defined technical actions.
+Lists multiple concrete actions: "rate limiting, backoff, and request queuing patterns" plus "handling 429 errors, implementing retry logic, or optimizing API request throughput," matching the multiple-specific-actions anchor rather than the partial level 2.

 3 / 3